Understand the entry requirements

 In order to accept your offer please refer to the details in the offer email, which will include the Off-campus/single unit acceptance form.
 You must meet all conditions and requirements, and also provide requested evidence so that Deakin can issue you a Confirmation of Enrolment (COE).

-You must also submit your first payment.
-For more about course fees and how to pay them, read our International student fees information.
+For more about course fees, read our international student fees information.

 A number of courses at Deakin may require additional documentation or qualifications for admission.
 These may be for undergraduate, postgraduate, honours and research degrees and include courses in education, medicine, nursing, nutrition, psychology and performing and creative arts.